deanilvincent/deanilvincent.github.io/_posts/2017-07-03-simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part1.md

 snippet: This post will help you getting started in creating simple weather app in xamarin forms connected on a weather api
 ---

-I'm going to guide you today on how to creating <a href="/2017/07/03/simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part1">"Simple Weather App in Xamarin Forms with MVVM using Weather API."</a>
+I'm going to guide you today on how to create <a href="/2017/07/03/simple-weather-app-in-xamarin-forms-with-mvvm-using-weather-api-part1">"Simple Weather App in Xamarin Forms with MVVM using Weather API."</a>

 <strong>Overview:</strong>This simple cross platform mobile weather app gets the weather data from weather api that we'll going to use in order to show the weather details after typing the name of the city.
 In fetching the weather data, your app needs to be connected over the internet connection.